guntribam/stack-demo/README.md

 * _actionHub_

   This contains _all_ the actions that have been defined by _any_ feature in the app.
 The action names conform to the standard REDUX format.
 They are capitalised and are namespaced with the feature name that generated them.
 You can use the actionHub throughout your code to dispatch any action, or combinations of actions (thunks), regardless of which feature generated them.
+You will often find them being dispatched via the `mapDispatchToProps` function.

 * _services_